-All incoming new students are expected to complete Part 1 of AlcoholEdu (Chapters 1-3 as well as two surveys and and two knowledge tests) prior to arriving on campus in August.
-Current students who have been referred by the Office of Conduct may link to AlcoholEdu from this page.
-Anyone with an Onyen login who is interested in taking AlcoholEdu may also access it from this page.
+All incoming first year students are expected to complete Part 1 of the confidential online module AlcoholEdu (Chapters 1-3, the two surveys and two knowledge tests) prior to arriving on campus in August.

-As you probably know, alcohol is a significant issue in the lives of students in both high school and college and throughout life.
-Although you and your new classmates come from many different backgrounds – and with a variety of beliefs about and experiences with alcohol – it is likely that, whether or not you choose to drink, you know someone who does.
-We want every student joining the Carolina community to have an appropriate and accurate understanding of alcohol and alcohol abuse.
-Because of this, UNC Chapel Hill supports efforts to combat high-risk drinking and alcohol abuse on our campus.
-UNC Chapel Hill has joined with many top schools in adopting and implementing AlcoholEdu for College as a part of Carolina’s alcohol education and prevention initiatives.
+As you may know, alcohol can be a significant issue in the lives of college students – from decisions on whether you should drink if offered it, to the negative second hand impacts that can come from someone else’s consumption.
+In fact, it is likely that whether or not you choose to drink, you will eventually know someone who does.
+We want every student joining the Carolina community to have an appropriate and accurate understanding of alcohol and its associated risks, including legal, judicial and health impacts.
+UNC Chapel Hill supports efforts to prevent underage alcohol use, high-risk drinking and alcohol abuse on our campus, and has joined with many top Universities in implementing AlcoholEdu as a part of our alcohol education and abuse prevention initiatives.

 \ AlcoholEdu takes approximately 2-3 hours to complete and we encourage you to take it in more than one sitting.